Turks in Germany report heckling of Erdogan supporters - ExBulletin

 Supporters of Erdogan and his AKP party have often sparked controversy in Germany.

-Earlier this year, an AKP politician in Neuss threatened exiled Turkish opposition politicians in Germany, saying, “We beat them in Turkey and now we will beat them in Germany.
+Earlier this year, an AKP politician in Neuss threatened exiled Turkish opposition politicians in Germany, saying, “We beat them in Trkiye and now we will beat them in Germany.

 Such statements must be countered, Reul said.